DVS was created to improve the safety of all road users, particularly vulnerable road users such as pedestrians, cyclists and motorcyclists.

 DVS star ratings for Euro IV, V and VI are now available from vehicle manufacturers.
 Contact your manufacturer to request a DVS star rating for your vehicle(s) or to enquire about the rating of a new vehicle.
 You will be asked to provide the chassis number for existing vehicle(s).

-Your manufacturer will calculate the star rating of your vehicle(s) based on the approved technical protocol.
-They will then advise you of your DVS star rating(s).
-We will also keep a record of your star rating and a formal confirmation will be sent to you once the permit scheme proposals have been through the final consultation process.
+Your manufacturer will calculate the star rating of your vehicle(s) or a new vehicle based on the approved DVS Technical Protocol.
+They will tell you your DVS star rating and send a copy to TfL.

 |DAF||DAF central engineering||01844 firstname.lastname@example.org|

 |MAN||Sales engineering||01793 email@example.com|

 |Renault||Product engineering||01926 401777||DVS@renault-trucks.com|

 |Scania||Product engineering||01908 210 firstname.lastname@example.org|